diana-legrand/pet_projects/hockey_project/README.md

 ## Overview

-This project explores player connections in the Kontinental Hockey League (KHL) by introducing the "Lemtyugov Number" - a custom proximity metric inspired by Erdős and Bacon numbers.
+This project explores player connections in the Kontinental Hockey League (KHL) by introducing the "Lemtyugov Number" - a custom proximity metric inspired by **Erdős and Bacon numbers**.
 It measures how closely a given player is connected to Nikolay Lemtyugov based on shared team history.
 Using Python and NetworkX, I modeled the player network as a graph, where nodes represent players and edges represent shared seasons on the same team.
 This approach enabled visualization of league-wide player connections, highlighting clusters, central players, and degrees of separation.

-The concept builds on social network theory and quantifies relational proximity within the league.
+The concept builds on **social network theory** and quantifies **relational proximity within the league**.
 This project offers insight into the underlying structure of professional hockey networks, revealing how players are interconnected across teams and seasons.

 ## Objectives